Tear stains on dogs: causes & how to remove

 Do tear stains go away on their own?

-The short answer is, yes.
-Dog tear stains are never usually permanent - as your dog continues to grow and develop, they almost always go away.
-A healthy dog’s eyes are bound to tear up every now and then, and it’s usually a sign that their eyes are flushing out unwanted bacteria.
+The short answer is yes, sometimes they can.
+Puppy tear stains are never usually permanent and almost always go away as your dog continues to grow and develop.
+Healthy adult dogs also tear up every now and then, and it’s usually a sign that their eyes are flushing out unwanted bacteria.

-How to get rid of your dog’s tear stains
+How to get rid of dogs’ tear stains: removal and prevention tips

 Conclusion